-There are some efforts to incorporate the sensor fusion task into a factor graph framework ^{30,31,32}.
-However, their methods rely on the variable elimination mechanism for factor graphs.
-Our method, in contrast, uses a "hardware-friendly" method of belief propagation.
+There are some efforts to incorporate the sensor fusion task into a factor graph framework 30,31,32 .
+However, their methods rely on the variable elimination mecha-

-In our work, the experimental data for this example case is based on the work by Axenie 33 that used our robot shown in Fig. 8a.
+In our work, the experimental data for this example case is based on the work by Axenie $^{\rm 33}$ that used our robot shown in Fig. 8a.
 The robot is equipped with several sensors; two of them are a gyroscope and a compass.
 Here, we want to use those sensors to give information about the orientation of the robot (i.e., the heading of the robot).
 The compass gives the absolute orientation of the robot while the gyroscope data need to be integrated to get the orientation value.
 The robot performs the internal integration for the gyroscope data in order to get the robot's pose reading.
 The use of both gyroscope and compass is important, particularly when the robot works in an outdoor environment where there is no overhead sensor that gives information about absolute robot's pose.